-FOR THE YEAR ENDED NOVEMBER 30, 2022
+FOR THE YEAR ENDED NOVEMBER 30, 2023

-The following Management's Discussion and Analysis ("MD&A"), provides Management's point of view on the financial position and results of operations of Theratechnologies Inc., on a consolidated basis, for the year ended November 30, 2022 ("Fiscal 2022"), compared to the year ended November 30, 2021 ("Fiscal 2021").
+The following Management's Discussion and Analysis ("MD&A") provides management's point of view on the financial position and results of operations of Theratechnologies Inc., on a consolidated basis, for the year ended November 30, 2023 ("Fiscal 2023"), compared to the year ended November 30, 2022 ("Fiscal 2022"), as well as Fiscal 2022 compared to the year ended November 30, 2021 ("Fiscal 2021").
 Unless otherwise indicated or unless the context requires otherwise, all references in this MD&A to "Theratechnologies", the "Company", the "Corporation", "we", "our", "us" or similar terms refer to Theratechnologies Inc. and its subsidiaries on a consolidated basis.
-This MD&A is dated February 27, 2023, was approved by our Board of Directors on February 27, 2023 and should be read in conjunction with our audited annual consolidated financial statements and the notes thereto as at November 30, 2022 ("Audited Financial Statements").
+This MD&A is dated February 20, 2024, was approved by our Board of Directors on February 20, 2024 and should be read in conjunction with our audited annual consolidated financial statements and the notes thereto as at November 30, 2023 ("Audited Financial Statements").

-Except as otherwise indicated, the financial information contained in this MD&A and in our Audited Financial Statements has been prepared with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).
+Except as otherwise indicated, the financial information contained in this MD&A and in our Audited Financial Statements has been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").

-The Company's functional and presentation currency is the United States dollar (USD).
+The Company's functional and presentation currency is the United States dollar ("USD").
 All monetary amounts set forth in this MD&A and the Audited Financial Statements are expressed in USD, unless otherwise noted.